Diversity Toolkit: A Guide to Discussing Identity, Power and Privilege

 Completing this training is not the end, but merely the beginning.
 Hopefully, this toolkit has helped to create new understanding among your participants.
 Individuals should have learned about their own identity and of those around them, as well as the implications of socially constructed labels and stereotypes of an individual’s experience.
 Those interested in this type of work may be interested in a career in social work, facilitation, advocacy or sociology.
 At the end of the training, facilitators should be prepared to provide additional resources for participants who want to learn more about issues of identity, power and privilege.
 Below we cite several resources to help you get started.

 - WorldTrust Workshop Formats

-- “When the Rules are Fair, but the Game Isn’t,” by Muktha Jost, Edward L. Whitfield and Mark Jost
+- “When the Rules are Fair, but the Game Isn’t,” (PDF) by Muktha Jost, Edward L. Whitfield and Mark Jost

 - “Black Males and Racism: Improving the Schooling and Life Chances of African Americans,” by University of Southern California School of Social Work Professor Terence Fitzgerald